 For frequent business travelers, passengers with long stopovers or for those who are stuck at the terminals due to an unexpected flight delay or flight cancellation, a lot of airports make available great options for spending time and travelers wellbeing.
-Nowadays, numerous airports offer amazing on-site facilities that are perfect for passengers' relaxation and recharging.
+Nowadays, numerous airports offer amazing on-site facilities that are perfect for passengers’ relaxation and recharging.
+Relaxing massage chairs, spas and even full fitness studios are popping up all over the world.

 Wellness and fitness centers have become common venues at airports, offering sauna, swimming pool, massage, spa, and fitness, helping travelers to relax, overcome jet lag, reduce stress, and stretch tired muscles after a long flight.
 Helsinki, Chicago, Dallas, Burlington, London – Heathrow, Vermont, Los Angeles, Vancouver – just a few airports where travelers can find the perfect places to escape, unwind and rejuvenate.
 Here is an uncompleted list of wellness centers and available services at airports around the world: